 A study of partnership and corporate capital structures and related reporting requirements.
 This course also develops a framework for the decision-making processes of management by presenting cash flow statements, the ratios used in the analysis of financial statements, and the basic principles of accounting in manufacturing.
-Prerequisite(s): MATH 101, ENGL 101, and ACCT 203 and flexible budgets, performance evaluation, and differential and capital investment analysis.
-Prerequisite(s): MATH 101, ENGL 101, ACCT 203, and ACCT 204
+Prerequisite(s): MATH 101, ENGL 101, and ACCT 203.